Reading lists - Students

 Reading lists make it easier than ever to access all of your learning resources:

 - VIEW ONLINE - Click these links to open eBooks, journal articles, webpages or videos.
-As our lists are linked through other library systems, you should be able to access everything directly without any need to sign into additional webpages.
+You should be able to access everything directly without any need to sign into additional webpages.

 - PHYSICAL ITEMS - Click Available to get details for physical resources.
 This will show you whether items are currently available in the library.
 If so, you can even open a map to show you which shelf to find them on!